-Nestled in the foothills of the Cascade Mountains less than 25 miles northeast of Vancouver, Yacolt was once a gathering place for local Indians to trade with coastal and intermountain tribes.
+Nestled in the foothills of the Cascade Range less than 25 miles northeast of Vancouver, Yacolt was once a gathering place for local Indians to trade with coastal and intermountain tribes.
 The Klickitat word Yacolt means haunted valley or a place of evil spirits.
-It may have come from an incident when five children were lost picking wild berries.
-The demon, Yacolt, had taken them, so the story goes.
+The name might have come from an incident when five children were lost picking wild berries.
+The demon, Yacolt, took them, so the story goes.

 The Yacolt Burn

-Another kind of demon visited the area from September 11 to 13, 1902.
-The Yacolt Burn, the worst fire in Washington’s history, killed at least 38 people and left at least 146 families homeless.
-The flames reached the town of Yacolt and then turned north.
-Homes, churches, barns, and livestock were lost.
+Another kind of demon visited the area Sept.
+11-13, 1902.
+The Yacolt Burn was the worst fire in Washington history.
+It killed at least 38 people and left at least 146 families homeless.
+Churches, barns and livestock also were lost.

-The sky was so dark that some residents thought a mountain had erupted, and a steamboat on the Columbia River had to use a searchlight to navigate.
-Newspaper reports from the period say that in many cases people were saved only by rushing to the creeks, where they were joined by wild deer, bear, and coyotes fleeing the wall of fire.
+The sky was so dark because of the blaze that some residents thought a mountain had erupted, and a steamboat on the Columbia River had to use a searchlight to navigate.
+Newspaper reports say that in many cases, people were saved only because they rushed to the creeks, as did wild deer, bear and coyotes fleeing the wall of fire.

 Logging and the railroad

-After the fire, loggers salvaged a great deal of lumber from the area and it became a hub for lumber shipping in Washington state via the Battle Ground, Yacolt, and Chelatchie Prairie Railroad.
+After the fire, loggers salvaged a great deal of lumber from the burn area.
+It became a hub for lumber shipping in Washington state via the Battle Ground, Yacolt and Chelatchie Prairie Railroad.

-The person behind the railroad was apparently Vancouver businessman L.M.
-Hidden.
-In 1886 Hidden and five associates left Vancouver to survey a proposed railroad that would serve Vancouver and Yakima by way of Klickitat Pass.
-A year later the Vancouver, Klickitat, and Yakima Railroad was incorporated with $1 million in funding.
+Vancouver businessman L.M.
+Hidden apparently was the person behind the railroad.
+In 1886, Hidden and five associates left Vancouver to survey a proposed railroad that would serve Vancouver and Yakima by way of Klickitat Pass.
+A year later, the Vancouver, Klickitat and Yakima Railroad was incorporated with $1 million in financing.

-While the line never made it to Yakima, it did transport lots of lumber to markets in Vancouver and Oregon, especially through the 1920s.
-This included much of the wood salvaged after the Yacolt Burn in 1902.
+Although the line never made it to Yakima, it did move lumber to markets in Vancouver and Oregon, especially in the 1920s.
+The cargo included much of the wood salvaged after the 1902 Yacolt Burn.

-The town was also growing.
-Yacolt was one of two post offices created by early settlers in the area.
-The other was Garner.
-In 1908, six years after the fire, residents selected the name Yacolt over Garner and the town was incorporated with that name.
+The town also was growing.
+It had one of two post offices early area settlers had created.
+Six years after the fire, residents selected the name Yacolt over the name Garner, and the town was incorporated with that name.